OHS Management system and compliance

 In order to simplify the Plan and improve reporting arrangements, the Plan format has been shortened with activities planned for the year documented on a simple Activity Plan.
 The Activity Plan enables each area to select programs that meet their HWS needs and priorities.
 It also enables better tracking of programs during the year and improves reporting arrangements.
 An updated copy of the Activity Plan is to be provided to the Manager, HWS by the end of January, April, July and October, with the final one provided at the end of January of the following year.

-Heads of organisational areas complete an OHS compliance statement (DOC, 38.0 KB) by 30 November of each year.
+Heads of organisational areas complete an OHS compliance statement (DOC, 38.0 KB) at the start of each year by the 31 January.
 The Compliance Statement should be used to inform the development of the Health Wellbeing and Safety Plan and the Activity Plan.
 Any hazards or issues identified in the statement should be reflected in proposed actions or control measures in the OHS Plan.

 The process is managed by the HWS Unit.